I was financially unfaithful to my partner

 When couples lie about their finances, it can be the result of “speaking different financial languages,” according to personal finance expert and author Tarra Jackson.
 Hiding the truth can feel like the easier choice.
 “Sometimes they’re saying the same thing, but because they’re speaking in different languages, it just sounds different to them,” she says.
 “So they fight.”

-We spoke to Jackson and others about their reasons for lying about finances—and how they try to stay financially honest now.
+We spoke to Jackson and Jennifer* about their reasons for lying about finances–and how they try to stay financially honest now.

 I would spend money on a credit card that he didn’t know about